purenative/StatefulArch/README.md

  This package contains a set of useful entities to develop scalable iOS applications using either SwiftUI or UIKit along with Combine.

+## Requirements

+- Swift 5.5 or higher
+- iOS 14.0 or higher

 ## Installation

 You can install this package using [Swift Package Manager](https://www.swift.org/package-manager/) by adding the following line to the `dependencies` in your `Package.swift` file: